Cross-domain Random Pre-training with Prototypes for Reinforcement Learning: Introduction

 In this work, we address the above problems through \textbf{CRPTpro}, a novel, efficient, and effective self-supervised cross-domain RL pre-training framework.
 Instead of training extra exploration agents for data collection like recent advanced unsupervised methods, CRPTpro completely decouples data sampling from encoder pre-training, proposing decoupled random collection.
 It employs an off-the-shelf random policy to achieve steady exploration across multiple domains, easily and quickly producing a qualified cross-domain pre-training dataset to improve both the performance and efficiency of encoder pre-training.
-Moreover, a novel self-supervised algorithm named efficient prototypical learning is proposed to further improve the pre-training performance.
-It improves original prototypical representation learning~\cite{r24,r12,r26,r48} by a novel intrinsic loss that facilitates the diffusion of prototypes.
+Moreover, a novel self-supervised algorithm named efficient prototypical learning is proposed to achieve advanced encoder pre-training over the sampled dataset.
+It projects observation encodings onto some trainable prototypes that serve as the cluster centers and compares them with clustering assignment targets, while facilitating the diffusion and coverage of prototypes.
 After pre-training, the cross-domain encoder obtained by CRPTpro is frozen and achieves efficient downstream policy learning via RL on challenging visual-control tasks from different domains.
 Besides, the pre-trained encoder can generalize well to unseen domains directly or through only a few-shot finetuning.
 We conduct extensive experiments on eight different, representative and challenging continuous visual-control environments, including classical balance control like pendulum, multi-joint robot locomotion, robotic manipulation and so on.
 Results demonstrate that CRPTpro outperforms all cross-domain pre-training baselines significantly, enabling state-of-the-art cross-domain downstream policy learning.
 For pre-training efficiency, CRPTpro also exceeds the most advanced approach by a large margin.
 In addition, we demonstrate and analyze the effectiveness of our decoupled random collection and efficient prototypical learning in different pre-training settings.

 The contributions of our paper can be summarized as: \begin{itemize} \item We propose CRPTpro, a novel, efficient, and effective self-supervised cross-domain RL pre-training framework.
 The cross-domain encoder obtained by CRPTpro enables efficient downstream RL on different challenging visual-control tasks defined in different domains.
 In addition, it can generalize well to unseen domains directly or through a few-shot finetuning. \item Unlike recent advanced methods, CRPTpro decouples data sampling from encoder pre-training, proposing decoupled random collection to easily and quickly generate a qualified cross-domain pre-training dataset, which improves both pre-training efficiency and downstream policy performance.
 In addition, CRPTpro proposes efficient prototypical learning, a novel prototypical self-supervised algorithm to further improve the pre-training. \item Extensive experiments demonstrate that CRPTpro significantly outperforms all cross-domain baselines on downstream policy learning.
 It improves current state-of-the-art method by a large margin, with greatly improved pre-training efficiency.
 In addition, we provide detailed analysis about the proposed decoupled random collection and efficient prototypical learning. \end{itemize}